SLICE exudes a contagious confidence, a sense that this, here, is everything a lit mag should be.

 To bridge this gap, we invited emerging writers to join a conversation from which they had largely been excluded: a discussion on the craft and the business of writing.
 In our literary magazine and at our writer’s conference, we bring emerging writers into the same space as well-known authors, editors, agents, and professors, and there we spark conversations that extend from the writer’s desk to the bookstore shelf.
 We aim to educate and nurture emerging writers, to introduce publishing professionals to new talent, and to inspire readers.

 SLICE is a magazine, published in full-color in print and online, that celebrates the spark of a conversation.
-The magazine is published twice each year, in the spring and the fall.
+The magazine is published annually in the fall.
 You can purchase a copy of SLICE online here.
 SLICE is also available at Barnes & Noble and independent bookstores throughout the U.S.

 Each issue of SLICE has a theme (most recently Borders and Flight), and we invite new voices and publishing professionals to respond to that theme in a variety of ways.

 Emerging writers are in the spotlight, always.
 They are at the core of our mission.
 In each issue, we publish their stories, essays, and poetry.
 We look for writers who show great promise, but who have little recognition yet.

 Each issue of SLICE includes an Emerging Voices section.
 Here, established voices introduce bright new stars.
 We invite three professors to pick a story, an essay, or a poem by a student for publication, and to write an introduction (these pieces are often the student’s first publication).

 The interviews in each issue are designed to educate and inspire, and to venture into new literary territory.
 In Authors in Conversation, we strike up a discussion between two established writers who have never been interviewed together.
 In Behind the Book Deal, we ask a first-time author, an editor, and an agent, to talk about bringing a debut book into the world.